mcombeau/ft_transcendance/notes.md

 - Cleanup

   - change alerts to smth else (notifs ?)
-  * move to typescript everywhere
   * cleanup all errors/warnings front
   - allow access to chat/leaderboard ... but prompt for sign in
-  * move pictures to includes

 - Game